autisticjane/autisticjane.github.io/index.md

 ---
 # Izzy Lively

-I'm Izzy, an autistic content creator currently navigating autistic burnout.
+I'm Izzy, an autistic content creator currently riding the autistic burnout roller coaster.
 You might also know me as Jane Lively.

 ![Me, standing in front of a door and eyes looking up at an angle](/images/selfie-me-2022-05-10.jpg)